Compagnie Financiere Tradition SA Acquires 100% of OM Wholesale in New Zealand

 Compagnie Financiere Tradition ("Tradition") has today announced its acquisition of OM Wholesale Ltd ("OMW")

-Singapore--(Newsfile Corp. - September 1, 2020) - Compagnie Financière Tradition ("Tradition") has today announced its acquisition of OM Wholesale Ltd ("OMW").
+SINGAPORE, Sept 2, 2020 - (ACN Newswire) - Compagnie Financiere Tradition SA ("Tradition") has today announced its acquisition of OM Wholesale Ltd ("OMW").
 OMW is New Zealand's only independent interbank broking business having been formed in a restructure preceding the sale of OM Financial Ltd to First NZ Capital Securities Ltd in 2018.
 The Wellington-based business of experienced foreign exchange and interest rate derivative brokers has been re-named Tradition Kiwi Brokers Limited.

-Compagnie Financière Tradition SA is one of the world's largest interdealer brokers in over-the-counter financial and commodity-related products.
-Represented in 30 countries, Compagnie Financière Tradition SA employs more than 2,300 people globally and provides broking services for a complete range of financial products (money market products, bonds, interest rate, currency and credit derivatives, equities, equity derivatives, interest rate futures and index futures) and non-financial products (energy and environmental products, and precious metals).
-Compagnie Financière Tradition SA (CFT) is listed on the SIX Swiss Exchange.
+Cie Financiere Tradition is one of the world's largest interdealer brokers in over-the-counter financial and commodity-related products.
+Represented in 30 countries, Cie Financiere Tradition employs more than 2,300 people globally and provides broking services for a complete range of financial products (money market products, bonds, interest rate, currency and credit derivatives, equities, equity derivatives, interest rate futures and index futures) and non-financial products (energy and environmental products, and precious metals).
+Compagnie Financiere Tradition SA (CFT) is listed on the SIX Swiss Exchange.

 Contact: Kenny Campbell